Who we are

 You are here:

-Transplantation of biomaterials and/or stem cells into the rat model of spinal cord injury
+Transplantation of biomaterials and/or stem cells into the rat model of spinal cord injury and neurodegenerative diseases

 Czech Republic (IFMSA CZ) - Charles University, 2nd Medical Faculty, Prague